top of page

 12:00 pm to 1:00 - Lunch

-Tom Prasada Rao, Steve Seskin and Mary Gauthier on writing songs for social causes and being of service.
+Steve Seskin, Mary Bragg, Scott Cook and Vance Gilbert on writing songs for social causes and being of service.
 We all write songs for cathartic reasons to help heal ourselves.
 This is a fundamental need that drives our creativity.
 But why stop there?
 Let’s use our gift and our awareness of what’s going on in the world to heal it.
 We will discuss various songs/projects we’ve been a part of where that is our intention…

-Bill Nash Multiple capos!
-Bill is one of the masters of using two or three or even four capos to create amazing possibilities of sound with his guitar. he will de mystify this process and show you how to use multiple capos to make you sound like an even better guitar player than you are.
+Bill is one of the masters of using two or three or even four capos to create amazing possibilities of sound with his guitar.
+He will demystify this process and show you how to use multiple capos to make you sound like an even better guitar player than you are.

 The Kerrville Folk Festival is happy to provide a scholarship opportunity for a songwriter